Symmetry re-breaking in an effective theory of quantum coarsening

-The phase diagram of the classical model, Eq.~\eqref{eq:H}, is shown in Fig.~\ref{fig:phase_diag}(a), as a function of the transverse field $g$ and the energy density $\varepsilon$ above the ground state.
+The phase diagram of the classical model, Eq.~\eqref{eq:H}, is shown in Fig.~\ref{fig:phase_diag}(a), as a function of the transverse field $g$ and the excess energy density $\varepsilon$, which is the energy density in excess of that in the ground state.
 As in the quantum counterpart, a line of second-order phase transitions separates a paramagnetic (PM) phase at large $(g,\varepsilon)$ from a ferromagnetic (FM) one at small $(g,\varepsilon)$.
 The order parameter is the magnetization along $z$: $m = \frac{1}{L^2}\sum_i S^z_i$.

 In the language of the Ising model, Eq.~\eqref{eq:H}, the experimental observations~\cite{Manovitz2025Quantum} can be stated as follows.
 First, suppose the system is initialized in a domain-wall configuration with one macroscopic region in the ``up'' ground state ($m\!>\!0$) and the other in the ``down'' ground state ($m\!<\!0$).
 The interface between such two thermodynamically-large domains spans a length $O(L)$, so the total excess energy density vanishes in the thermodynamic limit as $O(1/L)$.
 Thus, the initial state is close to a ground state deep in the quantum FM phase.
 The experiment shows that the ensuing coarsening dynamics is curvature-driven: for a circular domain of radius $r$, the radius shrinks in time according to